Stuycs-K/final-project-dan-alice-konopka-eva/WORKLOG.md

 ### 6/3/24

-In class: Fixed a bug with the end screen where the missedfruits and the game over text wouldn't show up properly
+In class: Fixed a bug with the end screen where the missedfruits and the game over text wouldn't show up properly.
+Also starting bomb testing

 ## GROUP MEMBER 2 - Eva